 - Helps attract private funding and helps satisfy public funding outreach requirements

-If you need help determining the newsworthiness of a particular item, don’t hesitate to reach out to your college communicator or to Communications and Brand Strategy (CABS).
+If you need help determining the newsworthiness of a particular item, please contact your college communicator or Communication and Brand Strategy (CABS).

 We encourage you to sign up for one of the Communications Workshops, as well as REACH, a monthly e-newsletter with tips and tricks, relevant articles, and more about effective communications.
 Please also join us on Facebook in our MSU Academics Communications Group.